lehelmatyus/jquery-selectall/README.md

-# jQuery Select Deselect All
+# jQuery Select Deselect All Checkboxes

-## jQuery plugin to Select/Deselect all chekboxes within a fieldset
+## jQuery plugin to Select/Deselect all chekboxes within a fieldset.
+Works well with Bootstrap and FontAwesome.

-Provides 2 buttons in a container inside the fieldset to select and deselect all checkboxes within the fieldset.
+- Creates two buttons in a container inside a `<fieldset>` or `<div>` to select and deselect all checkboxes within it.
+- Allows extra CSS classes to be added to the buttons.
+- Allows CSS icons to be used inside buttons.
+- Works well with **Bootstrap** and **FontAwesome**.

 ## Usage